markus-perl/pushover-cli/README.md

 pushover-cli
 ==========

-pushover-cli is a command line client for https://pushover.net to send pushover notifications.
+pushover-cli is a Python-based command-line client for https://pushover.net to send pushover notifications.
+This can be used for a variety of purposes, including:

+* Sending control messages to an old phone running Youtube to start/pause/stop/etc. the playing video remotely.
-Moreover it is possible with this client to pipe streams directly to your cellphone like tail -f /var/log/my.log | pushover-cli -
+* Piping streams to your cellphone (e.g. `tail -f /var/log/my.log | pushover-cli -`)
+* It's essentially an MQTT channel, so anything that can read a pushover message can act on it.
+* Tie pushover notifications into your long-running scripts (build, cleanup, upgrade, etc.) to get notices of different system events.

 Note
 ----